How To Bet On The World Cup Final In Texas | Texas Sports Betting Sites

 The 2022 World Cup reaches its climax this weekend as Argentina face reigning champions France, and here is how you can bet on soccer in Texas.

-Sports betting in Texas is currently prohibited so there are no regulated sportsbooks online or in casinos in the state.
+Sports betting in Texas is currently being debated by government, so right now there are no regulated sportsbooks online or in casinos in the state.

 However, this doesn’t mean Texans can’t bet on sports, with several offshore sites available and offering odds on the World Cup final which anyone located in Texas and over 18 years old can access.